Last updated: 13-Mar-2018

-The annual door-to-door canvass of the Borough was held on Saturday 29-Mar, but donations by mail are welcome at any time.
+The annual door-to-door canvass of the Borough will be held on Saturday 24-Mar, but donations by mail are welcome at any time.

 Checks should be payable to “Rutherford Little League, Inc.” Mailed contributions go to P.O.
 Box 427, Rutherford, NJ 07070-0427.
 All contributions are tax-deductible to the extent permitted by law.

 Rutherford Little League, founded in 1951, is the only organization providing baseball for Borough youths aged 4 through 12 and softball for Borough youths aged 4 through 14.